-Unless the bank has agreed on upfront to accept a short sale, which is rare, no one knows for certain -- not the buyer's agent, not the listing agent nor the seller -- if a short sale offer will be accepted or rejected by the bank.
-Simply because a listing is advertised as a short sale does not mean it is a short sale.
+Unless the bank has agreed upfront to accept a short sale, which is rare, no one knows for certain, not the buyer's agent, not the listing agent nor the seller, if a short sale offer will be accepted or rejected by the bank.
+Just because a listing is advertised as a short sale does not mean it is a short sale.
 It means the listing agent and seller hope it will sell as a short sale and the bank will take the offer.

 Short Sale List Prices